General Adult Psychotherapy

 Child, Adolescent, Family and Couples Psychotherapy

 We provide child, adolescent, and family therapy.
 Our services can focus on individual psychotherapy for children and adolescents, parenting support counseling and parenting training, school consultations, family therapy, or an integration of any of the above.
 We serve children who suffer from depression, behavioral difficulties, attention-deficit/hyperactivity disorder, and anxiety symptoms.
 We also can help with parenting issues, parent-child/parent-adolescent conflict, difficulties with peers, difficulties at school, difficulties coping with stressful events, self-esteem issues, family problems/conflict, bereavement, toileting problems, and Tourette Syndrome.
+Our Child Therapy clinic team is headed by Dr. Rebecca Stowe.

 Low-Fee Psychological Assessment Program